grpc/proposal/A80-pid.md

 ## Rationale
 ### Alternatives Considered:

-The main driver for this propsal was the need to implement subsetting.
+The main driver for this proposal was the need to implement subsetting.
 We explored the possibility of using deterministic subsetting in https://github.com/grpc/proposal/pull/383  and got push-back on this for the reasons explained [here](https://github.com/grpc/proposal/pull/383#discussion_r1334587561)

 Additionally, we considered the "scaled wrr" approach, which would adjust the imbalance created by random subsetting by multiplying the server utilization by the number of connections a server receives.
 Feedback on this approach suggested that it might be more beneficial to pursue more generic solutions that focus on achieving load convergence rather than attempting to tailor the `wrr` method specifically to fit subsetting use cases.